carnegiemellonracing/monorepo/HVI/README.md

-# Driver Interface Module
+# HVI Sense

 **NOTE**: This project uses [Git submodules][submodules].
 - When cloning this repository for the first time `git clone git@github.com:carnegiemellonracing/DIM.git --recursive`
 - When updating an existing clone: `git submodule update --init --recursive`

-This repository contains firmware for the Driver Interface Module.
+This repository contains firmware for the HVI Sense board to measure voltage and current coming from the accumulator.

 [submodules]: https://git-scm.com/book/en/v2/Git-Tools-Submodules